Guidance

 What sort of information will I need to have to hand?

-We will provide a simple checklist and guide of what is required by the Procurement Act and how to enter it all into the Find a Tender service.
-It will include: your organisation’s Companies House number (if you have one), postal address, website, email, the last two years of accounts (if you have them), details of any people or businesses connected to your business, or with significant control over it (if there are any), the most recent two years of accounts and details of any convictions held or offences committed by the organisation or any people connected to the business.
+You can access videos and guides of what is required by the Procurement Act and how to enter it all into the Find a Tender service on GOV.UK.
+But in summary it includes: your organisation’s Companies House number (if you have one), postal address, website, email, the last two years of accounts (if you have them), details of any people or businesses connected to your business, or with significant control over it (if there are any), the most recent two years of accounts and details of any convictions held or offences committed by the organisation or any people connected to the business.